ssmirr/appdev-chapters/continuous-delivery.md

 ## Set up staging app

-Let's say you want feedback on a feature that you're working on from a client, a co-founder, or a designer who aren't familiar with GitHub, GitPod, etc. It would be a huge amount of friction to ask them to sign up for accounts, `rails db:create`, `rails db:migrate`, `rails sample_data`, `bin/server`, etc.
+Let's say you want feedback on a feature that you're working on from a client, a co-founder, or a designer who isn't familiar with GitHub, GitPod, etc. It would be a huge amount of friction to ask them to sign up for accounts, `rails db:create`, `rails db:migrate`, `rails sample_data`, `bin/server`, etc.

 Instead, let's create a second Heroku app whose purpose will be for deploying experimental code to.
 We'll call this one `staging`: